Arizona Desert Tarantula

 The Arizona tarantula is a nocturnal hunter.
 They feed upon grasshoppers, scorpions, smaller spiders, little lizards and arthropods.
 Their enemies and predators include larger lizards, snakes, birds and large animals like foxes and coyotes.
 Although the venom of the tarantula is relatively weak, it is strong enough to kill it typical prey.
 Like most spiders, the tarantula has no teeth.
 Their venom not only kills its prey, it serves the purpose of digesting by liquefying its prey.
 Since it cannot chew, it sucks-up its liquefied meal.

-The tarantula primarily lives in the desert areas but can exist in almost all areas of Arizona.
+Like scorpions, the tarantula primarily lives in the desert areas but can exist in almost all areas of Arizona.
 They build deep burrows in conducive soil and line the opening with silk webbing to help prevent "cave-ins".
 The webbing often catches its prey, permitting it to skip a night of hunting.
 If the proper soil is not available, they will burrow into rocks, logs and sometimes cactus.
 They do not venture too far away from their burrows, but the male will become more adventurous during the mating season which is generally June, July and September.
 During the winter months, they go into an inactive state of semi-hibernation.
 They will plug-up their burrows with dirt and small rocks to help prevent invasion by its predators.
 They survive during the winter on stored fat reserves.

-Tarantula Mating
+Tarantula Mating Season

 The male tarantula matures at about 10-12 years old.
 When they reach maturity in a summer mating season they begin the search for females.
 When they discover the burrow of a mature female he will let her know he is calling by rustling the burrow webbing and tapping.
 If receptive, she will signal her okay to enter.
 Since he is smaller and she possesses venom that is deadly to him, he approaches cautiously.
 While depositing his sperm, he protectively holds her with a spur located behind his knee.
 Upon completion, he lets go and makes a rapid retreat because the female often makes him a meal.
 She lays eggs in the burrow and the hatched young will remain for a while and then disperse to begin a life on their own.
 Typically, the sperm-donating male will usually only survive a few months after mating.